 "Good," Batman said.

-"So do you think this will work?"
+"So do you think they'll actually turn up?"
 Miss Martian asked.
 The team was in the Bio-ship, waiting for night to fall so the stakeout could begin.

 "Come on, what thief could resist a chance like this?"
 Artemis said.

-"Then why are we trying to catch them?" he asked, "Is candy really worth our attention?"
+"Then why are we trying to catch them?"
+Superboy asked, "Is candy really worth our attention?"

-"No, but this guy also robbed the biggest bank in Star City, a Pearl Harbor Navy Base, all the TV's in Apex, every ring in Metropolis, and a candy store in Central City," Robin said.
+"No, but this guy also robbed the biggest bank in Star City, a Pearl Harbor Navy Base, all the TV's in Apex, every ring in Metropolis, and several candy stores in Central City," Robin said.

 "Oh," Superboy said, "So when does this stakeout begin?"